-Since this character-wise sending procedure slow down the communication, it should only be used for the devices that really need it (EHQ 1-channel and HPS 300/800 W).
+Since this character-wise sending procedure slows down the communication, it should only be used for the devices that really need it (EHQ 1-channel and HPS 300/800 W).

-For all other devices (NHR/S, SHR, MICC, HPS compact, HPS ≥ 1.5 kW, FPS), the serial stream will look like this:
+For all other devices (NHR/S, SHR, MICC, HPS compact, HPS \geq 1.5 kW, FPS), the whole command can be sent at once without waiting for the echo.
+The serial stream will look like this: